Role of matter coherence in entanglement due to gravity: Path-entangling evolution and its witness

 \subsection{Entangling-map witness and its construction}

 In this subsection, we introduce an observable (a Hermitian operator) to verify an entangling map, which will connect the entangling map due to gravity with the coherence of massive objects.
-For this purpose, the following set of density operators plays a crucial role.
+For this purpose, we focus on the following set of density operators,

 where $\rho_\text{in}$ is the initial state of two objects (for example, it is given by Eq. \eqref{eq:rhoi}).
+Using this set $S_\text{NE}[\rho_\text{in}]$, we can consider the possibility that the gravitational dynamics of a quantum object is described by a non-entangled map such as LOCC.
+For example, in Ref.\cite{Kafri2014}, a LOCC model of gravity using continuous measurement and feedback was proposed.
+In this case, even if gravitating objects are in a quantum superposition, those dynamics is described by a non-entangling map.

-It is important to note that the following statement holds for all $0 \leq p \leq 1$:
+We note that the following statement holds for all $0 \leq p \leq 1$:

-Hence the set $S_\text{in}$ is convex, that is, for all $0\leq p \leq 1$,
+Hence the set $S_\text{NE}[\rho_\text{in}]$ is convex, that is, for all $0\leq p \leq 1$,

-Since $S_\text{in}$ is convex, by the Hahn-Banach separation theorem (or similar discussions on entanglement witness \cite{Horodecki1996}), we always find a Hermitian operator $\hat{W}$ such that
+Since $S_\text{NE}[\rho_\text{in}]$ is convex, by the Hahn-Banach separation theorem (or similar discussions on entanglement witness \cite{Horodecki1996}), we always find a Hermitian operator $\hat{W}$ such that

 A geometrical interpretation of this fact is shown in Fig.\ref{fig:W}.
 The Hermitian operator $\hat{W}$ is the observable to test whether a given map is entangling or not.
 Let the density operator $\rho \notin S_\text{in} $ be given by $\rho=\Phi[\rho_\text{in}]$ with a population-preserving entangling map $\Phi$.
 Then, the signature of entangling map is confirmed from the negative expectation value $\text{Tr}[\hat{W}\rho] <0$.
 Such an observable $\hat{W}$ is called the entangling-map witness in this paper.